NIREEKSHITH45/Azure-OpenAI-and-Form-Recognizer-Workshop/lab_instructions/getting-started(v2).md

 **Pipeline Executor**: The pipeline executor, often powered by Azure Functions, runs the necessary code in response to the trigger events.
 It processes the data and passes it to the cognitive services for further analysis.

-**Cognitive Services**: This stage involves multiple cognitive services, which can include natural language processing, image recognition, and other AI-powered features.
+**Azure AI Services**: This stage involves multiple cognitive services, which can include natural language processing, image recognition, and other AI-powered features.
 These services analyze the data and extract meaningful insights.

 **Storage**: After processing, the data and extracted insights are stored again.
 This ensures that the results of the cognitive services are saved for later use, such as visualization or further analysis.